tqa236/Data-Science-blood-and-tears/README.md

 # Fit an AR(1) to the data and examine the t-table
 sarima(x, p = 1, d = 0, q = 0)
 ```

+Bad residuals
+* Pattern in the residuals
+* ACF has large values
+* Q-Q plot suggests normality
+* Q-statistics - all points below line